makrai/notes/bostan18-text-emo-corpora.md

 * Suttles and Ide (2013), Meo and Sulis 2105(2017), and Abdul-Mageed and Ungar (2017) follow the Wheel of Emotion (Plutchik, 1980; Plutchik, 2001)
   * emotions as a discrete set of eight basic emotions in four opposing pairs: joy–sadness, anger–fear, trust–disgust, and anticipation–surprise, together with emotion mixtures
 * Dimensional models were more recently adopted in NLP (Preoţiuc-Pietro+, 2016; Buechel and Hahn, 2017a; Buechel and Hahn, 2017b)
-  * The circumplex model (Russell and Mehrabian, 1977) puts affective states into a vector space of valence (corresponding to sentiment/polarity), arousal (corresponding to a degree of calmness or excitement), and dominance (perceived degree of control over a given situation)
+  * The circumplex model (Russell and Mehrabian, 1977) puts affective states into a vector space of
+    * valence (corresponding to sentiment/polarity),
+    * arousal (corresponding to a degree of calmness or excitement), and
+    * dominance (perceived degree of control over a given situation)
   * Any emotion is a linear combination of these

 ## 2.2 annotation procedures (Section 2.2), different

 * expert annotation (Aman and Szpakowicz, 2007; Strapparava and Mihalcea, 2007;
-  Ghazi+, 2015; Li+, 2017; Schuff+, 2017; Li+, 2017).
-However, having an
+  Ghazi+, 2015; Li+, 2017; Schuff+, 2017; Li+, 2017)
 * ISEAR dataset: "self reporting"
   * subjects are asked to describe situations associated with a specific emotion (Scherer and Wallbott, 1994).
 This approach can be considered an